Samuel Bastien powers Standard Liege past Cercle Brugge | Goal.com

 ⚽ 54’ : @Samubastien (assist : Lestienne)#STACER #RSCL pic.twitter.com/JqMPWzsiQ1

-That goal proved to be the decider as no more goal was scored despite several attacking moves by both teams.
+That goal proved to be the decider as no more were scored despite several attacking moves by both teams.

 Just like Bastien, Cameroon's Collins Fai was on parade from start to finish while Morocco's Selim Amallah was replaced by Duje Cop in the game's 87th minute.
 Burkina Faso forward Abdoul Tapsoba was brought in for Lestienne with 12 minutes left to play.